fullptr/imrefl/README.md

 ## Future work
 * All reasonable standard library types (for some definition of reasonable).
-* Support for third party types such as the GLM library.
 * More annotations for other ImGui visual styles and customisation points.